 Pirlo

-Another famous Italian aperitivo cocktail (pre-dinner drink) is the Pirlo and a famous Italian drink.
-Similar to the Aperol Spritz, the Pirlo is a combination of Campari, white wine and soda.
+Another famous Italian aperitivo cocktail (pre-dinner drink) is the Pirlo, a famous Italian drink.

 The Pirlo uses still Italian wines instead of Prosecco.
-This combination yields a bitter taste, yet smooth Italian cocktail.
+This combination yields a bitter taste yet a smooth Italian cocktail.

 Perfect for a hot summer day.